 Note

-When EIS is turned on the image is cropped slightly, lowering the maximum resolution.
+When you turn on image stabilization, the image is slightly cropped, which lowers the maximum resolution.

-Go to Settings > Image > Image correction.
+Go to Video > Installation > Image correction.

 Compensate for barrel distortion